-Apart from the imbalance of calcium and magnesium causing calcification in soft tissues, it is now known that those who actually do have calcifications can reduce the outcome of atherosclerosis with vitamin K2.
-It is now known that those who consume large amounts of K2 have the lowest risk of cardiovascular disease and calcification of the arteries, and therefore a lower chance of dying from these conditions.
+The imbalance of calcium and magnesium, which causes calcification in soft tissues, is well known.
+Not well known is that those who do have calcifications can reduce the outcome of atherosclerosis with vitamin K2.
+Those who consume good amounts of K2 have the lowest risk of cardiovascular disease.
+Also, calcification of the arteries can be reduced, lowering the chance of dying from these diseases.

 K1 and K2 are different

 K1 and K2 are both fat soluble vitamins necessary for blood clotting, but with vitamin K2 it has other functions.
-It activates osteocalcin and matrix Gla-protein (MGP) which are very important enzymes that aid calcium out of the vascular system and ushers it into the bones.
-Vitamin K1 has not shown to have the same anti calcific properties as K2 but it is used in a controversial vaccination which is given to newborns.
+It activates osteocalcin and matrix Gla-protein (MGP).
+These are very important enzymes that aid calcium out of the vascular system and ushers it into the bones.
+Vitamin K1 has not shown to have the same anti calcific properties as K2.
+It is, however, used in a controversial vaccination which is given to newborns.

 K1 given to newborns